Go Back

 Instructions

-• Thoroughly wash the gobo to remove any dirt.
-Then, lightly scrape off the skin using the back of a knife or by wrapping aluminum foil around it.
+• Thoroughly wash gobo to remove any dirt.
+Then, lightly scrape off the skin using the back of a knife or by wrapping it in aluminum foil.

-• Cut the gobo diagonally into 2 inch (5cm) thin pieces, and slice each piece into thin strips.
+• Cut the gobo diagonally into thin pieces about 2 inches (5cm) long, and slice each piece into thin strips.

-• Soak the gobo strips in water for a minute.
-After soaking, drain them in a colander.
+• Soak the gobo strips in water for a minute, then drain them in a colander.

-• Cut the carrot into thin strips of the same size as the gobo strips.
-Slice the chili pepper into rounds (and remove the seeds).
+• Cut carrot into thin strips of a similar size to the gobo strips.
+Slice chili pepper into rounds, then remove the seeds.

-• Heat the sesame oil in a pan.
-Once the pan is hot, add the gobo and carrot strips and stir-fry over medium heat until they become tender.
+• Heat sesame oil in a pan.
+Once the pan is hot, add the gobo and carrot strips and stir-fry over medium heat until tender.

-• Add the chili pepper and the seasonings (sake, mirin, sugar, and soy sauce) to the pan, and let simmer until the liquid is almost reduced.
+• Add the chili pepper and seasonings (sake, mirin, sugar, and soy sauce) to the pan, and let it simmer until the liquid has almost reduced.

-• Serve in each bowl and sprinkle with toasted sesame seeds, if desired.
+• Serve in bowls and sprinkle with toasted sesame seeds to taste.

 Notes